BranchManager/.dotfiles/.config/README.md

         sudo pacman -S thunar-archive-plugin`
     - I also use Nautilus as an alternative file manager
     - tumbler is used a plugin to view picture thumbnails in thunar
+36. sudo pacman -S ccid opensc
+    - for smart card reader CAC auth
+37. sudo pacman -S pkgconf
+    - for installing allot of the AUR packages
 </details>

+# Minecraft play (not listed above)
+    1. minecraft-launcher
+    2. yay -S minecraft-launcher
+    3. pacman -S corectrl
+    4. create a script with the following
+        ```
+        #!/bin/bash
+        /usr/lib/polkit-gnome/polkit-gnome-authentication-agent-1 &
+        corectrl &
+        minecraft-launcher
+       ```
+        - I use corectrl to control my gpu fan speed
+        - I use polkit-gnome-authentication-agent-1 to allow me to use my smart card for authentication for corectrl
+    5. cMove the script to a PATH directory and modify the minecraft /usr/share/applications/minecraft-launcher.desktop to use the script

 # Used this link for git bare repository
 https://www.atlassian.com/git/tutorials/dotfiles